shashwat39/deepfake-detection/README.md

 ## Data Sources

-Our dataset comprises a mix of publicly available resources for real and deep fake images.
-However, due to computational constraints, we performed **weighted sampling** to create a manageable dataset for training purposes.
-Below are the links to the data sources we utilized:
+Our dataset comprises of two publicly available datasets - [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) and the other one is a custom dataset given in MesoNet's paper which can be downloaded from [here](https://my.pcloud.com/publink/show?code=XZLGvd7ZI9LjgIy7iOLzXBG5RNJzGFQzhTRy).

+We plan to further train our models on these further datasets in future.
+We didn't due to lack of compute.

 1. **[deepfake and real images](https://www.kaggle.com/datasets/manjilkarki/deepfake-and-real-images?resource=download)** - This dataset contains manipulated images and real images.
 The manipulated images are the faces which are created by various means.
 Each image is a 256 X 256 jpg image of human face either real or fake.
 2. **[Real and Fake Face Detection](https://www.kaggle.com/datasets/ciplab/real-and-fake-face-detection)** - This dataset contains expert-generated high-quality photoshopped face images.
 The images are composite of different faces, separated by eyes, nose, mouth, or whole face.